Ares-Developers/Ares-docs/ui-features/keyboardcommandshotkeys.rst

 A key can be assigned to save a snapshot of the current game as a YRM map file, which can be edited in FinalAlert 2 YR.

-.. note:: Loading the generated map file in-game causes an Internal Error.
-The reason for this is not yet known.
-If you do encounter it then please provide the developers with the crash information.
+.. note:: Loading the generated map file in-game causes an Internal Error, because the radar preview image is not saved.
+To circumvent this, add
+  \ :tag:`[Preview]Size=0,0,1,1` to the map file.

 .. note:: This keyboard can be disabled in release versions of your mod.
 See
   \ :ref:`Disabling Keyboard Commands <disable-commands>`.